ibaitsys/journey-tracker/README.md

 # Journey Tracker Automation

 This project automates the collection of freelance job leads from **LinkedIn** and **Twine** and centralizes them into a Supabase database.
-It includes a frontend dashboard to manage these leads through a sales pipeline (Lead -> Acquisition -> Retention).
+It includes a comprehensive frontend dashboard to manage these leads through a structured sales pipeline and detailed journey tracking.

 ## 🚀 System Overview

 1.  **Scrapers (Python):** Scripts run automatically to search for "Podcast", "Video Editor", and related jobs.
 2.  **Database (Supabase):** Stores job details, ensuring no duplicates.
-3.  **Frontend (HTML/JS):** Displays the leads, allowing you to track status, priority, and "posted time".
+3.  **Frontend (HTML/JS):** A Single-Page Application (SPA) dashboard to track status, priority, journey steps, and history logs.
 4.  **Automation (GitHub Actions):** Triggers the scrapers every 12 hours.

 ---